reedsy/challenges/data-engineering.md

 this reason, we will assess and value your data analytics skills in addition to those required for classic Data Engineering roles.

-*Describe your thought process with detail and clarity.* Even if you don't get to a solution/conclusion on any of the following questions, make sure that you provide a detailed explanation.
+*Describe your thought process with detail and clarity.* Even if you don't get to a solution/conclusion on any of the following questions, make sure that you provide a detailed explanation to help us understand your approach and assumptions.

 ### Question 1